Simran93504/Blockchain-based-file-sharing-system/README.md

 * Create Account
 * Copy your account private key and paste it in "deploy.js".
 * Add network sepolia by following steps:
-* Go to this link and click the checkbox "testhttps://chainlist.org/?chain=11155111&testnets=true&search=sepolia+
+* Go to this link "testhttps://chainlist.org/?chain=11155111&testnets=true&search=sepolia+" and click the checkbox to add Sepolia network.
-* Add seploia and switch to sepolia
+* Add seploia and switch to Sepolia
 ### Pinata (Decentralized storage)
 Download  Pinata from https://www.pinata.cloud/
 <br>